 1 7. nine the minimum distances the defendant naintain from each location.
 Art.
-17.292(e), C.C.P. □ 8. nine whether the children, if any, should be ted by the order. □ 9.
-Detern nine if the location is within: □ a.
+17.292(e), C.C.P. □ 8. nine whether the children, if any, should be red by the order.
+9 .
+Detern nine if the location is within: 🗖 a.
 A municipality; or 🗖 b.
 The unincorporated part of the county. □ 10. nine whether a family lawsuit involving the is pending.
 Art.
 17.292(f), (f-1) and (f-2), C.C.P.
 D 11. conflic OEP controls over other court orders with ting conditions, including child custody while the MOEP is pending, unless: Art.
 17.292(f), C.C.P. 🗖 a.
 The order is a protective order issued by a family court after a hearing; or Art.
-17.292(f-1), C.C.P. 🗖 b.
+17.292(f-1), C.C.P. □ b.
 The order is an ex parte order of the family court that was aware of the MOEP and specifically dictates that the new order controls.
 Art.
-17.292(f-2), C.C.P. □ 12. prohib nine if possession of firearms should be ited.
-Magistrates should note if the defendant ace officer.
+17.292(f-2), C.C.P.
+1 12.
+Determine if possession of firearms should be prohibited.
+Magistrates should note if the defendant is a peace officer.
 Sec.
 46.04, P.C. □ 13.
 Detern license nine if the defendant has a handgun Arts.
 17.292(l) and 17.293, C.C.P. 🗖 a.
 You are required to suspend the handgun license. 🗖 b.
 Upon suspension of the license, you or the clerk must immediately send a copy of the order to DPS.
-Attention: Suspension/ Revocation, Texas Department of Public Safety, Handgun Licensing, Section #0235, Austin, Texas 78765-4143 512.424.2000, ext.
-3. □ 14.
-Determine if a condition should be imposed as described by Article 17.49(b), C.C.P., including ordering a defendant's participation in a GPS monitoring system or allowing participation in the system by an alleged victim or other person.
+Attention: Suspension/ Revocation, Texas Department of Public Safety, Handgun Licensing, Section #0235, P.O.
+Box 4143, Austin, Texas 78765-4143 512.424.2000, ext.
+3. 1 4. nine if a condition should be imposed as bed by Article 17.49(b), C.C.P.
 Art.
-17.292, C.C.P.
+17.292, C.C.P. □ 15.
+Identif y the defendant on the order by date of birth.

-□ 15.
-Identify the defendant on the order by date of birth. □ 16.
-Enter these findings in the protection order.
-Art.
-17.292, C.C.P. $\Box$ 17.
+□ 17.
 Consider which prohibitions will be a part of the order.
-Magistrates may prohibit the arrested party from: 🗖 a.
+Magistrates may prohibit the arrested party from: □ a.
 Committing family violence or an assault on the person protected under the order; D b.
 Committing an act in furtherance of a Trafficking of Persons or Stalking offense; □ c.
 Communicating directly with the person protected or with a member of protected person's family or household in a threatening or harassing manner; d.
 Communicating a threat through any person to a member of the protected person's family or household or to the person protected under the order; □ e.
-Communicating, if the magistrate finds good cause, in any manner with a person protected under the order or a member of the family or household of a person protected under the order, except through the party's attorney or a person appointed by the court; 1 f.
-Going to or near the residence, place of employment, or business of a member of the family or household or of the person protected under the order; D g.
-Going to or near the residence, child care facility, or school where a child protected under the order resides or attends; and/or D h.
+Communicating, if the magistrate finds good cause, in any manner with a person protected under the order or a member of the family or household of a person protected under the order, except through the party's attorney or a person appointed by the court; D f.
+Going to or near the residence, place of employment, or business of a member of the family or household or of the person protected under the order; Going to or near the residence, child care D g. facility, or school where a child protected under the order resides or attends; and/or h.
 Possessing a firearm, unless the person is a peace officer, as defined by Section 1.07, Penal Code, actively engaged in employment as a sworn, full-time paid employee of a state agency or political subdivision.